rust-lang/rfcs/text/3323-restrictions.md

 # Drawbacks

 - Additional syntax for macros to handle
+- More syntax to learn
+- While unambiguous to parse, `trait impl(crate) Foo` could be confusing due to its similarity to `impl Foo`.

 # Alternatives

 - `impl` and `mut` restrictions could be attributes, similar to `#[non_exhaustive]`.
   - The proposed syntax could by syntactic sugar for these attributes.
 - Visibility could be altered to accept restrictions as a type of parameter, such as `pub(crate, mut = self)`.
-This does not work because restrictions are not permitted everywhere visibility is.
+This is not ideal because restrictions are not permitted everywhere visibility is.
+As a result, any errors would have to occur later in the compilation process than they would be with the proposed syntax.
+It would also mean macro authors would be unable to accept only syntax that would be valid in a given context.
+Further, some positions such as `enum` variants do not semantically accept a visibility, while they do accept a restriction.

 # Prior art